5GZORRO/issm/scripts/slicer/onboard.md

 ### Set slicer ipaddress

-Update ipadress to the one in your environment
+Set the ipadress of your nginx container. **Note:** it should be the external ipaddress so that the VS can access it

 ```
-export SLICER=10.4.3.10
+export NGINX=1.2.3.4
 ```

 ### Customize VSB

 ```
-sed 's,%SLICER%,'${SLICER}',g' vsb_VideoStreaming.json.template > vsb_VideoStreaming.json
+sed 's,%NGINX%,'${NGINX}',g' vsb_VideoStreaming.json.template > vsb_VideoStreaming.json
 ```

 ### Onboard it